 Dr. Jeff Childers (Oxford) is Director of CSART and Carmichael-Walling Professor of New Testament and Early Christianity — his areas of interest include New Testament textual criticism, the history of Early Christianity, early versions of the New Testament, and Patristics, especially in the eastern Christian traditions.
 He teaches Church History, Syriac, and courses in the history of Christian Spirituality.

 Dr. Curt Niccum (Notre Dame) is Assistant Director of CSART and Professor of New Testament — he also co-directs the Textual History of the Ethiopic Old Testament Project and serves as a consultant for the International Greek New Testament Project, the Novum Testamentum Graece Editio Critica Maior, and the Museum of the Bible.
 Dr. Niccum teaches Greek, Ethiopic, and New Testament text courses.

-Dr. Cliff Barbarick (Baylor) is Assistant Professor of New Testament at ACU — he specializes in early Christian literature and theology, particularly the Gospel of Mark, 1 Peter, and 1 Clement.
-He researches the subject of moral transformation in the New Testament and Greco-Roman education and is an aficionado of American wilderness writing.
+Dr. Cliff Barbarick (Baylor) is Associate Professor of New Testament at ACU and Chair of the Department of Bible, Missions and Ministry — he specializes in early Christian literature and theology, particularly the Gospel of Mark, 1 Peter, and 1 Clement.
+He researches the subject of moral transformation in the New Testament and Greco-Roman education, explores the significance of oral interpretation of the biblical text, and is an aficionado of American wilderness writing.

 Dr. Mark Hamilton (Harvard) serves as the Onstead Professor of Biblical Studies at ACU — he teaches Hebrew Bible and is the author or editor of numerous books and articles focusing on Israelite conceptions of society within their ancient Near Eastern context.
 His specialities include Hebrew, Aramaic, Akkadian, Ugaritic, and the patristic-medieval reception of the Hebrew Bible.